General Veterinary Care

 Care may be difficult when the situation is urgent and a fully equipped clinic is more appropriate, when hospitalization or in-clinic boarding for treatment is needed, or when a pet is so aggressive that no one can safely restrain them.

-Please reach out by LINE or email.
+Please reach out by email.

 It helps things go smoothly if you let us know your area, your pet's symptoms, and your preferred date and time.